grucloud/grucloud/docusaurus/docs/aws/AwsResourceHowto.md

 ## Creating the files & directories

-Create the ELB directory that will contains the ELB resources: LoadBalancer.
+Create the ELB directory that will contain the ELB resources: LoadBalancer.
 Create as well as a test directory:

 ```sh
 packages/providers/aws $ mkdir ELB